 From transportation and traffic-related issues to making sure our neighborhoods are strong and secure, Brandon is committed to working hard to represent our community by continuing to advocate for residents of City Council District 8, while also taking a hands-on approach to assisting constituents who face challenges navigating through city government.

-Brandon currently serves as chairman of the Committee on Public Health, Safety and Welfare and the O’ahu Metropolitan Planning Organization and Vice-Chair of the Committee on Budget and serves as Vice Chair for the Oahu Metropolitan Planning Organization.
+Brandon currently serves as Chairman of the Committee on Public Health, Safety and Welfare and the O’ahu Metropolitan Planning Organization and Vice-Chair of the Committee on Budget and serves as Vice Chair for the Oahu Metropolitan Planning Organization.

 He is also a member of the Committees on: